Space, Geography, Interior Design – and everything in between

 It’s a good wee street… good neighbours around us.
 Everybody’s just happy being here.

-Choosing to live in this same area where you were born and raised, shows a strong sense of connection to community and place.
-But it is not all rose-tinted glasses, people can still see both the good and the bad:
+Choosing to live in this same area where you were born and raised shows a strong sense of connection to community and place.
+But it is not all rose-tinted glasses.
+People can still see both the good and the bad:

 “I’m very proud of the area….There can be some fluctuating anti-social issues.
 It’s still an area of multiple deprivation as well.
 But, there is still a sense, a real good sense, of community pride.”

-She also appreciates the convenience of location; proximity to the city centre, and walking distance to amenities where she has a foot in both worlds
+She also appreciates the convenience of the location; proximity to the city centre, and walking distance to amenities where she has a foot in both worlds

 Where there is geography – there is politics.

-Hong Kong has recently gone through a difficult transition of power, heightened tensions and a very changed political arena.
+Hong Kong has gone through a difficult transition of power, heightened tensions and a very changed political arena.

-One family who recently to move to Australia greatly appreciated having so much more space than they would in Hong Kong – a bigger home, and a garden.
+One family who recently to move to Australia greatly appreciated having so much more space than they ever would in Hong Kong – a bigger home, and a garden.
 They also discovered a new-found love for DIY.

-Chores help to connect the family to their home.
+As the mother explained, chores help to connect the family to their home.

 “I wanted them to make something… to create a sense of belonging so they can be proud and tell other people: I painted my room, my own room”.